 Forest landowners and forest products companies operate under federal, state and local laws and regulations.
-These laws and regulations may affect forestry interests directly (we call these “pine tree” issues) or indirectly through their effect on the general business, environmental or tax climate.
+These laws and regulations may affect forestry interests directly or indirectly through their effect on the general business, environmental or tax climate.

-In either case, we must ensure that existing government policy supports forestry, forest operations and forest products manufacturing.
+In either case, existing government policy should support forestry, forest operations and forest products manufacturing.

-The Alabama Forestry Foundation works in conjunction with the Alabama Forestry Association to evaluate existing government policy, research and develop favorable policies, and promote those policies through education and advocacy.
+Alabama Forestry Foundation and Alabama Forestry Association evaluate existing government policy, research and develop favorable policies, and promote policies through education and advocacy.

 These policy-related activities are based on four foundational principles: